 More Tips To Stay Protected

+Despite your best efforts, credit card fraud can happen at any time and in many different ways, so it’s good to be informed.
 If you become a victim of credit card fraud, immediately dispute any unauthorized charges.
-Alerts on your credit accounts (and credit reports) may only notify you of activity; they don’t necessarily take action for you, so familiarize yourself with ways to fight back against fraud and identity theft.
+Alerts on your credit accounts and credit reports will notify you of suspicious activity, but they won’t take action for you.
+Familiarize yourself with all the tools available to you to fight back against fraud and identity theft.